Best Way To Trade Stocks

 Hardware and Software needed.

 Day trading needs a computer and reliable, high-speed internet access.
 You might need more monitors to keep track of multiple trading charts.
 You will have to keep your mobile phone handy if you lose your internet connection.
+In addition, you will need a broker for market data and to carry out trades.

 Education

 Do not fall for products or strategies promising to make you rich overnight.
 Instead, spend your time, money, and efforts on your knowledge.
 Read books to figure out the best way to trade stocks.
+Avoid investing in trade signals that charge you heftily.
+Invest in yourself, assess your mistakes, and keep learning.

 What is Position Trading?